lmmeqa/chorely-backend/ApiDoc.md

 **Auto-Resolution:**
 - When 50% or more eligible voters vote "approve", the dispute is automatically approved
 - When 50% or more eligible voters vote "reject", the dispute is automatically rejected
-- If votes are tied, approve wins
+- If not enough votes for either side, the dispute remains pending
-- After 24 hours, if not enough approve votes, the dispute is automatically rejected
+- After 24 hours, the dispute is automatically rejected regardless of vote count
 - Approved disputes remove points from the chore assignee and revert the chore to "claimed" status

 ---